NikiforovAll/nikiforovall.github.io/_posts/2021-03-23-endpoint-route-builder-extension-pattern.md

 The example above works and everything, but I took a chance and wrapped this functionality into NuGet package - <https://github.com/NikiforovAll/ConfigurationDebugViewEndpoint>.

-It is an example of how to organize code base and apply the same technique to make your `Startup.cs` more readable and composable.
+It is an example of how to organize code base and apply the technique to make your `Startup.cs` more readable and composable.
 I will guide you through the process.

 Our goal is to have an extension method that will allow us to plug `/config` endpoint.
 Something like this: